Introverts need to be in charge of their own schedule, environment, and energy to really show up in their strengths and shine in their work.

-That’s where entrepreneurship comes in.
-I believe it’s usually the best path for introverts like you and me.
+That’s where self-employment comes in.
+In many cases, I believe it’s the best career path for introverts like you and me.
 Here’s why.

-Depending on what your business is, you can create “passive” income like a self-paced online course.
+There are many options for self-employment that you can do at home, such as freelance writing or design, consulting, coaching, or providing administrative or social media services to other online businesses.
+And, if you’re a blogger, coach, psychologist, or other expert, you may be able to create “passive” income like a self-paced online course.
 This allows you to scale your business and make money doing what you love while also having lots of time to yourself.
-Ultimately, this can give you more energy to spend quality time with the people closest to you.
+Ultimately, this can give you more energy to spend quality time with the people closest to you, like your family and kids.

 Self-employment allows you to be in control of how you spend your energy.
 Since introverts tend to get overstimulated easily, you get to be in control of how much outside stimulation you want to engage with.
-It’s a beautiful match.
+No more mind-numbing meetings, interruptions from coworkers, or constant pings from Slack.
+Really, self-employment and introverts are a beautiful match.

 It’s Better for Your Mental and Physical Health

-Not having a 9-5 job, boss, or coworkers can feel more freeing, energizing, and calming to you as an introvert.
-Working for and by yourself gives you more space to access your creativity and use your unique gifts to bring value to the world.
+Not having a 9-5 job, a boss, or coworkers will most likely feel freeing, energizing, and calming to you as an introvert.
+Working for and by yourself will give you more space to access your creativity and use your unique gifts to bring value to the world.

-It is this control of your time and space that will help you thrive in life.
-Making money doing something you love can be more fulfilling.
-You have a lot to offer, and being in control of your schedule and how you give your energy away is essential for you to feel at your best.
+It’s this control of your time and space that will help you thrive in life.
+Plus, making money doing something you love is extremely fulfilling, especially for introverts who crave meaning in all that they do.
+As an introvert, you’re probably a thoughtful, conscientious person, and you have a lot to offer your clients and customers.
+However, being in control of your schedule and how you give your energy away is essential for you to feel your best — and produce your best work.

-You might feel enticed to work for someone else in order to receive a consistent paycheck.
-But if you don’t listen to what you need as an introvert to thrive, then you can jeopardize your happiness — and sometimes even your physical health!
-We’ve all been there — completely exhausted at the end of a day spent working for someone else, unable to cook a healthy meal, go to the gym, or relax.
-And this can make us more susceptible to anything from the common cold to more serious health problems like high blood pressure, anxiety, depression, fatigue, and more.
+I get it, we’ve all been there — completely exhausted at the end of a day spent working for someone else, unable to cook a healthy meal, go to the gym, or even relax.
+And this stress can make us more susceptible to anything from the common cold to more serious health problems like high blood pressure, anxiety, depression, fatigue, and more.

-Yes, being an entrepreneur takes consistent courage, confidence, drive, and risk, but it can be totally worth it in order for you to shine as your introvert self.
+Yes, being self-employed takes consistent courage, confidence, drive, and risk, but it can be totally worth it in order for you to shine as your introvert self.

-But if you’re ready to make the leap, here are five tips to help you shine the most.
+However, if you’re ready to make the leap, here are five tips to help you shine as a self-employed introvert.

 1. Know when you work best.

 Do you work best alone?
-Or with a friend in the room while you both are doing your own thing?
-Or in a coffee shop?
+Or with someone else in the room while you both are doing your own thing?
+Or in a public place, like a park or a coffee shop?

 Are you a morning person, daytime, or evening person?
 When do you feel the most energized, motivated, and inspired?
 What kinds of things help you start your day with the most energy?
 When do you feel the least energized?